You'll find photos of beefcake actors from the 1930s through the 1980s. For some of the actors here, I'm currently trying to build pages.

 Todd Armstrong (1937-1992)

 Todd Armstrong's acting career lasted just a few brief years.
-His biggest role was as Jason in Jason and the Argonauts (1963; with Nancy Kovack and Honor Blackman).
+His biggest role was as the title character in Jason and the Argonauts (1963; with Nancy Kovack and Honor Blackman).
 By the late 1960s, his acting career was gone.
-Armstrong died in 1992 at the age of 55.
+Armstrong committed suicide on November 17, 1992 at the age of 55.

 Michael Blodgett (1940-2007)